FAQ’s – frequently asked questions – are commonplace across the web.

 Everything is marked up and you are good to go.
 Why would you need anything else?

 If we just sit back and think for a moment about what we are using the structured data for, it will become clearer.

 With the structured data we use in our FAQ Schema markup, we make it very easy for Google (and other search engines) to understand what the exact question is and what our accepted answer is for this question.

 That is all.

 Don’t get me wrong Google is getting better and better in understanding content and what it is about.
-Still the reason why structured data exists and we use schema is, that even now Google prefers a little help.
+Still the reason why structured data exists, and we use schema is, that even now Google needs a little help.
 We can provide this help, by making some slight additions to our FAQ schema, and providing information with a few more properties – ‘sameAs’ and ‘mentions’.

 What are these properties?

 sameAs: Does basically what it says on the tin.
 It indicates that the content (item) is the same as the explanation given by a page with high authority e.g. Wikipedia, Wikidata, or official website.